samnonso/Flow/README.md

 # ChordFlow

-**ChordFlow** is the operating system for modern worship teams.
+**ChordFlow** is the operating system for modern music teams.
 It combines logistics, music production, and communication into a single, "vibe-coded" platform powered by Google Gemini AI.

 ## 📚 Documentation